wiesty/PantryMS-Backend/README.md

 *This is the backend.
 The middleware for the frontend and database.
 To use PantryMS, please also install the PantryMS Frontend.*

+For a full PantryMS setup, ensure both the backend and frontend are configured correctly.
+Visit the [PantryMS-Frontend repository](https://github.com/wiesty/PantryMS-Frontend) for instructions on setting up the frontend.

 PantryMS is a web-based system designed for efficiently managing food items, keeping track of inventory, and providing notifications for low-stock or expiring products.
 The system allows for the organization of food items into different categories and integrates Discord webhooks for timely notifications.